defeated/personal-website/src/pages/blog/schrodingers-yjit.md

 # => ruby 3.2.0 (2022-12-25 revision a528908271) +YJIT [x86_64-linux]
 ```

-You can also interogate the `RubyVM` object at runtime to see if YJIT is
+You can also interrogate the `RubyVM` object at runtime to see if YJIT is
 enabled:

 ```ruby